-Industry Insights into Smart, Connected Products
+Industry Insights to Help You Capitalize on the Economic Impact of Smart, Connected Products

 Products have evolved from purely mechanical and electrical components to complex systems that are increasingly connected to the Internet and each other.
 The emergence of these smart, connected products in the Internet of Things (IoT)—and the rapidly expanding universe of capabilities that derives from automated machine to machine (M2M) interaction—will create new forms of value for manufacturers and their customers.

 This transition isn’t happening in a bubble; analysts and governments alike are realizing the potential IoT economic impact, and encouraging manufacturers to adapt their business models to maximize their participation in the industrial internet.
 In Europe, Industry 4.0 is establishing a long-term IoT vision, while the US is doing much the same with the Industrial Internet Consortium.